 Caution.
 If you do not submit Form W-4P to your payer, the payer must withhold on periodic payments as if you are married claiming three withholding allowances.
-Generally, this means that tax will be withheld if your pension or annuity is at least \$1,600 a month.
+Generally, this means that tax will be withheld if your pension or annuity is at least \$1,680 a month.

-If you submit a Form W-4P that does not contain your correct taxpayer identification number (TIN), the payer must withhold as if you are single claiming zero withholding allowances even if you checked the box on line 1 to have no federal income tax withheld
+If you submit a Form W-4P that does not contain your correct social security number (SSN), the payer must withhold as if you are single claiming zero withholding allowances even if you checked the box on line 1 to have no federal income tax withheld